Can I kill mold with bleach?

 The IICRC outlines five major principles of mold remediation.

-• Make sure safety and health precautions are taken by cleanup professionals and occupants.
+- Make sure safety and health precautions are taken by cleanup professionals and occupants.
 Mold-contaminated buildings

 can be associated with a number of health problems.
 Anyone involved in the mold remediation process must be protected

-• A post-cleanup assessment by an independent environmental expert.
+from exposure through a combination of practices and controls. - A post-cleanup assessment by an independent environmental expert.
 An effective mold remediation cannot be developed

 without first determining the extent of the contamination to be removed.
 To ensure that remediation work is being